WDD 130: Web Fundamentals

 4. Commit your changes and sync them to your wdd130 GitHub Pages enabled repository.

-5. Self check your page using the page evaluation tool to verify that you have some of the required document content.
+5. Audit your page using the page evaluation tool to verify that you have the basic document content.

-6. Make corrections and be sure to recommit and sync your updated work as needed.
+6. Make corrections as needed and be sure to recommit and sync your updated work.

 Submission